1. What is a Mezzanine Floor?

 A typical Mezzanine Floor deck design consists of joists laying on top of main beams.

-In some instances, particularly when warehouse roof heights are low, we can make savings on the deck thickness by placing joist cleats on the main beams and running the joists within the profile height of the main beams.
+In some instances, particularly when warehouse roof heights are low, we can make savings on the deck thickness by fixing joist cleats to the web of the main beams and running the joists within their profile height.
 This design technique is often the difference in making the addition of a mezzanine area viable.

 a) Access Ladders